FASTR-Analytics/fastr-slide-builder/core_content/m3_fastr_analytics_platform/m3_5_installing_running_modules.md

 paginate: true
 ---

-# Installing and Running Modules
+## 3.5 Installing and Running Modules

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
 - Available analysis modules
-- Installing modules for your project
+- Module installation
-- Running module analyses
+- Running analyses
-- Understanding module outputs

----